The employment-related changes approved throughout 2020 have been mainly those indicated in 1.2 COVID-19 Crisis.

 The choice between the two above options will correspond to the employee if it is an employee representative.

-See special remark on the qualification of individual dismissals in 1.2 COVID-19 Crisis.
+See the special remark on the qualification of individual dismissals in 1.2 COVID-19 Crisis.

 Collective dismissals can only be implemented following a formal statutory procedure.
-Their main aspects are as follows:
+The main aspects are as follows.